AUSTRALIAN HISTORIC MOTORING FEDERATION (AHMF)

-The CHMC NSW Inc. is an active member of the national body representing historic motor clubs from across Australia - the Australian Historic Motoring Federation
+The CHMC NSW Inc. is an active member of the national body that represents historic motor clubs from across Australia - the Australian Historic Motoring Federation

 - ASBESTOS IN CARS FROM BORDER FORCE;